-After finding the break magnitude for which the post-break sample forecast and the full sample forecast yield equal predictive accuracy, we can compute critical values for both the Wald-type test statistic, W, in (17) and the α asymptotic statistic, S, in (28) for a grid of break dates, τ_b .
-Condition (24), which is required for the near optimality result does hold for all τ_b -details are available in Appendix A.7.
+After finding the break magnitude for which post-break sample and full sample forecasts yield equal predictive accuracy, we can compute critical values for both the Wald-type test statistic in (15), which we will denote as W for simplicity from here, and the $\alpha$ -asymptotic statistic in (25), denoted as S, for a grid of break dates, $\tau_b$ .
+Assumption 4, which is required for the near optimality result does hold for all $\tau_b$ -details are available in the online appendix.

-The first line of the right panel of Table 1 shows that the test has the correct size for $\alpha = 0.01$.
+The first line of the second panel of Table 1 shows that the test has the correct size for $\alpha = 0.01$ .
 For $\alpha = 0.05$ and 0.1 size is still very close to the asymptotic size.
 At the beginning and the end of the sample, however, some size distortion occurs.
-Using the corrected test statistic (28) largely remedies these size distortions.
+Using the corrected test statistic (25) largely remedies these size distortions as the results in the bottom panel show.